Consumer Reports has no financial relationship with advertisers on this site.

 A child who has had both recommended doses of the MMR has only a 3 percent likelihood of developing the measles, according to the CDC.

 Though it may feel like a lot of shots for young children, each contains only tiny amounts of dead or inactive viruses or bacteria.
 These help create antibodies, which spur the immune system to fight off illness-causing viruses and bacteria.

 So stick to the CDC’s schedule if you can.
-But if your child misses a dose, don't worry: The CDC makes recommendations for how to catch up.
+But if your child misses a dose, don't worry; the CDC makes recommendations for how to catch up.
 Ask your pediatrician.

-Myth 3: Vaccines Can Make You Sick
+Myth 3: Vaccines Can Make Kids Sick

 Has your child ever had a shot and then come down with a respiratory infection?
 This complaint is most common with the flu shot.
 Doctors often hear, “I got the flu shot and I got sick,” says Pedro Piedra, M.D., a professor of molecular virology and microbiology and of pediatrics at Baylor College of Medicine.

 This is probably a coincidence, he says.
 Most influenza vaccines are delivered in the fall and early winter.
 “That’s when we have the highest rate of respiratory viruses circulating and causing mischief,” Piedra notes.

 The flu shot can’t cause the flu (or another infection) but may spark some mild and temporary flu-like symptoms.
 This is actually a good sign, according to Swanson; it means the vaccine is effectively building immunity.

 None of the other vaccines approved by the Food and Drug Administration (FDA) can cause the illnesses they protect against, either.
 But like the flu shot, they can cause temporary side effects, such as a mild fever or swelling at the injection site.
 (Get a rundown of these side effects here.)